CodeWithAloha/HIERR/src/README.md

 5. Set up the service details:
    - Path: Point this to your npm executable, usually located at C:\Program Files\nodejs\npm.cmd (adjust if your installation path is different).
-   - Startup directory: Set this to the directory of your Node.js application where the package.json is located.
+   - Startup directory: Set this to the directory of the HIERR application where the package.json is located.
    - Arguments: run start.
    - Service name: Enter a name for your service, HIERR.
 6. Dependencies: Configure the service to start after your database service.